tetherscript/ComfyParamVisualizer/README.md

 # 5. Complete

 That's it!
 Rinse, repeat with your favorite workflow.
 Crush that GPU.
-Rejoice in knowing a bit more about how all theme workflow parameters affect your images.
+Rejoice in knowing a bit more about how all those workflow parameters affect your images.

 RussDev